Purpose now email book

 slack huddle

-It’s basically like Discord, you might use it for a free community because it’s familiar, but most Hosts outgrow it OR find that their community fails from lack of engagement options.
+It’s basically like Discord.
+Most Hosts outgrow it OR find that their community fails from lack of engagement options.
 Let’s not forget that Slack works for the virtual office because people HAVE to be there.
-It doesn’t have the features to keep people showing up for fun.
-And when it comes to creating your own brand around your community, Slack has no options for this either.

 Slack features